Ingka Group acquires Locus! Built for the real world, backed for the long run. Read here>Read the full story>

 One of the biggest misconceptions about AI in logistics is that it requires long timelines to deliver value.

-In reality, most enterprises begin seeing measurable improvements within a few months.
+In reality, most enterprises begin seeing measurable improvements within 60–90 days.

-The combined effect is a fast and compounding return on investment.
+The combined effect is a fast and compounding return on investment—one that accelerates as AI systems learn from operational data and continuously improve decision quality.

 The Strategic Shift: Logistics as a Competitive Differentiator